- What is a Customer Journey Map?

 You need to have a list of customer touchpoints in their journey.
 This is a crucial step as businesses will get to know the insights into customers’ actions.
 Having a great understanding of these touchpoints will help you to design a great customer journey mapping.
 You have to check these pain points from various traffic sources like social media, email, paid ads, and others.

 Map the Customers Journey

-Now you have decided on the buyer persona and the touchpoints, it’s time to determine their journey in your website.
+Now you have decided on the buyer persona and the touchpoints, it’s time to determine their journey on your website.
 At this point concentrate on the customer’s actions on your website.
-Map how customers are reaching your website, products search algorithm, and conversion process.
+Map how customers are reaching your website, product search algorithm, and conversion process.